cpmech/russell/russell_ode/README.md

 #### DoPri5

 This example corresponds to Fig 2.6 on page 23 of Reference #2.
-See also Eq (1.5') on page 5 of Reference #2.
+The problem is defined in Eq (1.5') on page 5 of Reference #2.

 This example illustrated the *stiffness* of the Van der Pol problem with ε = 0.003.
 In this example, DoPri5 with Tol = 1e-3 is used.